thiagopuga/python-take-home-coding-test/README.md

 # Python Take Home Coding Test

-The project consists of a data pipeline to monitor, store and view the flow of recent events change from Wikipedia.
+The project consists of a data pipeline to monitor, store, and view the flow of recent events change from Wikipedia.
 The approach chosen was a Python script, along with the MongoDB database and an HTML page.

 ## Documentation